bjorgvino/bjorgv.in/content/_index.md

 **Hi, I am Björgvin!**

-Raised in Iceland, living in [Stockholm, Sweden](https://www.google.com/maps?q=stockholm,+sweden), father of two.
+Raised in [Iceland](https://www.visiticeland.com/), living in [Stockholm, Sweden](https://www.google.com/maps?q=stockholm,+sweden), husband, father of two.

+B.Sc. in Industrial Engineering from the [University of Iceland](https://english.hi.is/).

-M.Sc. in Machine Learning from the [Royal Institute of Technology (KTH)](https://www.kth.se/en).
+M.Sc. in AI/Machine Learning from the [Royal Institute of Technology (KTH)](https://www.kth.se/en).

+I love to build things.

-Currently working for the digital health and therapeutics innovator [Sidekick Health](https://sidekickhealth.com/).
+Currently building stuff for the digital health and therapeutics innovator [Sidekick Health](https://sidekickhealth.com/).